University of Music and Performing Arts Graz: History

 In 1963 the Conservatoire of the Province of Styria was elevated to an Austrian state institution – the Academy of Music and Performing Arts in Graz.
 Its president (1963–1971) was Erich Marckhl.
 As a result of the 1970 Kunsthochschulorganisationsgesetz [Universities of the Arts Organisation Act] the academy became the Hochschule für Musik und darstellende Kunst in Graz.
 Friedrich Korcak was appointed as the first rector in 1971.

 A concert series was set up as early as 1982, in collaboration with the Association of Friends of the Hochschule für Musik und darstellende Kunst Graz, which at the time include three different series: the main concert series, abo@MUMUTH and the concert series for young audiences.

 In 1983, KUG (at that time still a Hochschule) was granted the authority to award degrees.
 The first doctoral degree programme was offered in 1986, and the first graduation ceremony was held on 21 June 1991.
 KUG received its current name in 1998, when the Federal Act on Organisation of Universities of the Arts (KUOG 98) came into effect and all Austrian art academies were renamed "universities".

 In September 2009, academic and artistic doctoral schools were established at the University of Music and Performing Arts Graz.
 With its Dr.artium programme, KUG became the first university in Austria (and according to the university itself, the first institution in the German-speaking countries), to offer an artistic doctorate degree.
 This academic doctoral school replaced the previous inter-university philosophy and science doctoral degrees.
 The first artistic doctoral degree was completed at KUG in 2013.

 In the winter semester 2019/2020 there were 1903 students taking degree courses at KUG (1512 primarily registered at KUG and 391 taking courses offered in partnership with another institution and primarily registered at the partner institution under "official co-registration"), plus 296 non-degree students.
 The proportion of women was 47%.
 The proportion of foreign students was 50% (for students taking degree courses and primarily registered at KUG), or just below 52% (taking into account "official co-registration" and non-degree students, particularly the programmes for promotion of emerging talent, and for children and young people).

-Since 1989, KUG has held an International Chamber Music Competition "Franz Schubert and Modern Music" every three years.
+Since 1989, KUG has held an Franz Schubert and Modern Music Competition every three years.